wwaihoe/VidBite/README.md

 2. `cd vidbite`
 3. `docker compose up --build`

-Change value of tall variable in `frontend/app/page.tsx` to switch between tall and wide video aspect ratios.
+Change value of `tall` const in `frontend/app/page.tsx` to switch between tall and wide video aspect ratios.

 ## How it was built
 Frontend: